 Real Estate companies in Texas are navigating the intersection of two accelerating trends: the rapid integration of AI tools into property valuation, tenant screening, predictive market analytics, and chatbot lead qualification, and a growing body of state law that places direct obligations on businesses that deploy these systems.
 Whether you use AI for automated property appraisals or AI-powered tenant screening, the regulatory landscape in Texas has concrete implications for how your business must operate today.

-TRAIGA — Texas Responsible AI Governance Act is already in effect in Texas, which means compliance is a current legal requirement — not a future planning exercise.
-The law requires prohibits ai for behavioral manipulation, unlawful discrimination. government ai oversight focused.
+TRAIGA — Texas Responsible AI Governance Act (HB 149, 2025) is already in effect in Texas, which means compliance is a current legal requirement — not a future planning exercise.
+The law requires prohibits developing or deploying ai for intentional behavioral manipulation causing harm, unlawful discrimination, and unlawful synthetic media; applies to businesses and state agencies. enforced exclusively by the texas attorney general with a 60-day cure period.
 For real estate businesses specifically, this obligation is especially significant because AI in real estate intersects with the Fair Housing Act — biased AI tenant screening or pricing tools can create federal as well as state law exposure simultaneously.
-Businesses found in violation face penalties of Varies by violation type.
+Businesses found in violation face penalties of AG-enforced (no private right of action); up to $100,000 per uncurable violation + $40,000/day.

 Within the real estate sector, AI systems commonly scrutinized by regulators include automated valuation models (AVMs), AI tenant screening platforms, predictive analytics tools, AI-powered property search, and chatbot lead qualification systems.
 TX regulators have called out AI bias in tenant screening and automated property valuations as areas of elevated concern under TRAIGA.
 Importantly, these requirements apply regardless of whether a business built the AI system internally or purchased it from a third-party vendor — organizations that deploy AI bear compliance responsibility for the systems they use.